maxime-tournier/maxime-tournier.github.com/notes/projective-geometry.md

 we need to somehow store the direction of $$B\ones$$ alongside $$BL$$ in order to "calibrate" $$L$$.
 Conversely, given any set of $$n$$ lines $$BL$$ and a direction vector $$d$$ for $$B\ones$$, one can recalibrate matrix $$L$$ as above to enforce the colinearity condition.
+It is then possible to recover any vector line from its $$x_i$$, called the *projective coordinates*.

+# Homographies

+# Duality